Combinatorics behind discriminants of polynomial systems: BK-sets

-In 1937, Birkhoff proved \cite{birkhoff_rings_1937} that every finite distributive lattice is isomorphic to the lattice of order ideals of some poset $P.$ Hence, every BK-tuple $\mathsf{n}$ corresponds to some poset $P_{\mathsf{n}}$. \begin{thm} For any finite poset $P,$ there is a BK-tuple $\mathsf{n}$ such that $P_{\mathsf{n}}=P.$ \end{thm}
+In 1937, Birkhoff proved \cite{birkhoff_rings_1937} that every finite distributive lattice is isomorphic to the lattice of order ideals of some poset $\mathtt{P}.$ \begin{thm} Any finite poset $\mathtt{P}$ can be a Birkhoff poset for BK-sets of a realizable BK-polymatroid. \end{thm}